auth0/docs/articles/authorization/concepts/rbac.md

 ## Role-based access control in Auth0

-Currently, we provide two ways of implementing [role-based access control (RBAC)](/authorization/concepts/rbac):
+Currently, we provide two ways of implementing [role-based access control (RBAC)](/authorization/concepts/rbac), which you can use in place of or in combination with your API's own internal access control system:

 * [Authorization core feature set](/authorization/guides/how-to)
 * [Authorization Extension](/extensions/authorization/extension)